Dimitrov1295/Java/README.md

 # Java
-This repository demonstrates some Java uses
+This repo contains some simple plain Java apps (mostly calculations and algorithm implementations).